aaronshaver/witness-wheel-puzzle/README.md

 # witness-wheel-puzzle

-Calculates max unique paths for the 8-node "wheel" puzzles from The Witness
+This program calculates the maximum unique paths for the 7-node "wheel" puzzles from the game The Witness.

 The puzzles have 7 nodes (which all act as starting points), and 6 of those nodes have "exits" (your path finishes and you're unable to draw anymore).
 You can't revisit or pass through a node if you've been on it in the past.
 There are 12 vertices in the puzzle.